 What are the missing links that you feel entrepreneurs in India face while starting a business and how can those be eradicated?

 Major challenges that entrepreneurs in India face while starting business include lack of alternate funding options, mentorship, government policies surrounding regulatory entry and supportive exit policy.
 We would say these challenges are weak links and not missing links as there is an improvement in all of above factors, though there are scopes of major improvement if the government wants to raise India’s ranking in Ease of Doing Business.
 Government’s schemes of Startup India, Skill India, Digital India and Make in India are intended to lessen these challenges for entrepreneurs.

-Government is aware about role of entrepreneurs in improving employment scenario in India and offering conducive business environment.
-Above mentioned Government schemes have been designed to improve India’s overall ranking in ‘Ease of Doing Business’ and generate awareness about opportunities in manufacturing sector in India.
+Government is aware of the role of entrepreneurs in improving employment scenario in India and offering a conducive business environment.
+Above mentioned Government schemes have been designed to improve India’s overall ranking in ‘Ease of Doing Business’ and generate awareness about opportunities in the manufacturing sector in India.
 Necessary reforms are required in two criteria where India is facing challenges and is ranked low – enforcing contracts and registering property.
 We believe over the course of next few years, India’s rank will definitely improve.

 While we continue to increase our significant presence in rural and semi-rural markets, we have also started aggressively tapping into the urban markets where our presence was minimal until recently.
 With the set up for new plants, we are looking at doubling our current production capacity.
 We will also come up with more new plants in the coming days to meet the rising demands of the consumers.

-With the advent of technology and globalization, the world is changing fast and new age entrepreneurs have to bring in adaptability, innovation and passion to cautiously tread this journey.
-Unless the entrepreneur is missing any of above three, his/her journey would be mired in ever-changing world of business.
+With the advent of technology and globalization, the world is changing fast and new-age entrepreneurs have to bring in adaptability, innovation and passion to cautiously tread this journey.
+Unless the entrepreneur is missing any of above three, his/her journey would be mired in the ever-changing world of business.